Birth Control Awareness: The Positive & Negative Effects of Hormonal Birth Control

 2. Prevents and stop ovulation (no egg released).

 Certain forms of birth control stop ovulation from happening all together.
+Again, if you're taking birth control as a contraceptive to prevent pregnany, you may acknowlegde this as a positve.
 No ovulation means no egg leaving the ovaries and traveling up the fallopian tube to be fertilized.
-This can also be seen as a positive or negative effect depending on your reason for taking birth control, to prevent pregnancy or not.
-I will add, that whether a womam wants to get pregnant or not, our ovulation cycle needs to happen for optimal health.
+I will add that whether a womam wants to get pregnant or not, our ovulation cycle needs to happen for optimal health!

 3. Menstrual Pain & Cramp Relief